abmstudygroup/simbra-com-br/README.md

 ## Overview

 This repository contains the source files of the _Simpósio Interdisciplinar Brasileiro de Modelos Baseados em Agentes_ (SIMBRA) (Brazilian Interdisciplinary Symposium on Agent-Based Models) website.

-It can be accessed [here](https://simbra.com.br).
+The website can be accessed [here](https://simbra.com.br).

 ## Usage